Confederate monuments and memorials: Removal

 As of April 2017, at least 60 symbols of the Confederacy had been removed or renamed since 2015, according to the Southern Poverty Law Center (SPLC).
 At the same time, laws in various Southern states place restrictions on, or prohibit altogether, the removal of statues and memorials and the renaming of parks, roads, and schools.

 A 2017 Reuters poll found that 54% of adults stated that the monuments should remain in all public spaces, and 27% said they should be removed, while 19% said they were unsure.
-The results were split along racial and political lines, with whites and Republicans preferring to keep the monuments in place, while blacks and Democrats were more likely to support their removal.
+The results were split along racial and political lines, with whites and Republicans preferring to keep the monuments in place, while Black Americans and Democrats were more likely to support their removal.
 A similar 2017 poll by HuffPost/YouGov found that one-third of respondents favored removal, while 49% were opposed.

 Support for removal increased during the George Floyd protests, with 52% in favor of removal, and 44% opposed.

 Geographic distribution

-Confederate monuments are widely distributed across the southern United States.
+Confederate monuments are widely distributed across the southern United States with a few dozen scattered throughout the border states and several hundred at Gettysburg, Pennsylvania.
 The distribution pattern follows the general political boundaries of the Confederacy.
 Of the more than 1503 public monuments and memorials to the Confederacy, more than 718 are monuments and statues.
 Nearly 300 monuments and statues are in Georgia, Virginia, or North Carolina.
-The northern states that remained part of the Union, and the western states that were largely settled after the Civil War, have few or no memorials to the Confederacy.
+The western states that were largely settled after the Civil War have few or no memorials to the Confederacy.